AfonsoTsukamoto/AOTag/README.md

 AOTag is under MIT Licence so if you find it helpful just use it !

+##This fork adds a delegate to know hoe many lines of tags are in the view.

+This is helpfull for the modified example, where the tag list view is the content of a scroll view.
+This allows your controller to know when to resize the content size of the scroll view.

 ###**AOTagDemo**

 This project add/remove tag with image and title inside a tag list view.
 When user tap on a tag, it's removed from the view.
 Please see the sample project for more.